pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 ### Other examples - spaces & users (deprecated)

-##### Grant an authorized client different levels of access to various resources in a single call - spaces & users (deprecated)
+Grant an authorized client different levels of access to various resources in a single call - spaces & users (deprecated)

+- Grants my-authorized-userId:
-- my-authorized-userId: read to space-a and get to userId-c; read/write to space-b/space-c/space-d; get/update to userId-d.
+  - Read access to space-a, and get to userId-c.
+  - Read/write to space-b, space-c, space-d, and get/update to userId-d.

 ```
 `1try {